getyoti/yoti-wordpress/yoti/readme.txt

 Here you can find the changes for each version:

     Version     Date            Changes

+    1.1.3       2017/14/08      Change Yoti generic user ID to use the combination of user given names and family name i.e givenname.familyname.
+                                Change Yoti generic email to use user email address if provided.

     1.1.2       2017/01/08      Remove Yoti plugin config data when the plugin is uninstalled and removed from Wordpress.
                                 Rename Yoti plugin from `Yoti Connect` to Yoti.